Cat: Fighting

-This domestic cat hisses and arches its back.
+A domestic cat exhibiting a threat display, hissing and arching its back.

 Domestic males are more likely to fight than females.
 The most common reason for feral cat fighting is competition between two males to mate with a female, and most fights are won by the heavier male.
 Another common reason for fighting in domestic cats is the difficulty of establishing territories within a small home.
 Female cats also fight over territory or to defend their kittens.
 Neutering decreases or eliminates this behavior in many cases, suggesting that the behavior is linked to sex hormones.

 When cats become aggressive, they try to appear larger and more threatening by raising their fur, arching their backs, turning sideways, hissing, or spitting.
 Often, the ears are pointed down and back to avoid damage to the inner ear and potentially listen for any changes behind them while focused forward.
 Cats may also vocalize loudly and bare their teeth in an effort to further intimidate their opponents.
 Fights usually consist of grappling, slapping the face and body with the forepaws, and bites.
 Cats throw themselves to the ground in a defensive posture to rake their opponent's belly with their hind legs.

 Serious damage is rare, because the fights are usually short, with the loser fleeing with scratches to the face and ears.
 More severe fights for mating rights may give deep punctures and lacerations.
 Normally, serious injuries from fighting are limited to infections from scratches and bites.
 Bites are probably the main route of transmission of the feline immunodeficiency virus.
-Sexually active males are usually involved in many fights and have battered faces.
-Cats are willing to threaten animals larger than them to defend their territory, such as dogs and foxes.
+Sexually active males are usually involved in many fights and have battered faces; to protect against facial injuries during fights, intact adult male cats often develop prominent cheeks due to the influence of testosterone as secondary sex characteristics, which also signal to females that the cat is a potential mate.
+Cats often threaten animals larger than them to defend their territory, such as dogs and foxes.

 Reproduction

-When cats mate, the tomcat (male) bites the scruff of the female's neck as she assumes a position conducive to mating known as lordosis behavior.